voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

    - should have an adjustable running speed
    - should return data about the ants, pheromone levels, routes, etc. so that the live visualisation can be created
    - should be quick, efficient and accurate
-3. Implement an exact algorithm for TSP
+3. Implement an exact algorithm for TSP <br>
    This algorithm should find the exact solution for TSP for smaller problem instances (for comparing to ACO output)
     - should be a very efficient and fast implementation
-4. Create a visualisation of ACO
+4. Create a visualisation of ACO <br>
     Create an informative and interactive interface that allows users with different level of expertise to interact with ACO visualisation easily
     - visualisation of how ants move between cities and how pheromone levels change
     - provide the ability for users to customize ACO parameters, such as the number of ants, evaporation rate, etc.